-Ireland is well placed to be an international world leader in using AI to benefit our economy and society.
-As a country, we have invested heavily in developing IT talent, entrepreneurship and connectivity.
+Ireland is well-placed to be an international world leader in using AI to benefit our economy and society.
+As a country, we have invested heavily in developing IT talent, entrepreneurship, and connectivity.
 We are also home to some of the world’s largest ICT businesses.

 However, even when the benefits are well recognised and the investment allocated, the path to digital transformation is not always smooth.
-Research shows that 70% of digital transformations fail, failing short of their objectives which often produce profound and costly consequences.
+Research shows that 70% of digital transformations fail, falling short of their objectives which often produce profound and costly consequences.

-As founder and CEO of Galvia, an AI platform that draws actionable insights from data, I and my team have worked with some of the world’s largest enterprises including Nestlé, Medtronic and Atos, supporting their digital transformation journey.
+As founder and CEO of Galvia, an AI platform that draws actionable insights from data, I and my team have worked with some of the world’s largest enterprises including Nestlé, Medtronic, and Atos, supporting their digital transformation journey.

 We’ve earned a wealth of experience and learnings in these past years and were pleased to be given the opportunity to share them when nominated to the Enterprise Digital Advisory Forum (EDAF).